 - On the client, the CoManagementHandler.log will provide the details.

-- Note that during our testing, this took awhile to get going in the logs.
-Many errors show up before it work correctly, without changing a thing.
+- Note that during our testing, this took a while to get going in the logs.
+Many errors show up before it works correctly, without changing a thing.
 Patience is key.

 After a little while (hours) the client will change from MDM – none to MDM – Intune